EasternJournalist/pipeline/README.md

 * Preserving first-in-first-out order of data.
 * Supporting complex and non-linear data flow.
 * Maximizing thouroughput.
-Each stage runs in parallel.
 * Easy and intuitive.
 Minimal code to build a pipeline.
+* Suitable for IO-bound and numpy/pytorch-based applications with complex streamed data.

-# Componets
+## Supported Componets

 <table>
   <thead>